george-kan/georgekan/content/books/the_one_thing/index.md

 **Chapter 6: A Disciplined Life**

-Be disciplined only when it comes to creating life habits and don't try to discipline your way to success.
+Disciplining your way to success is not a sustainable course of action.
+Apply discipline only when it comes to building life habits as they are the most effective way of achieving your goals.

 **Chapter 7: Willpower Is Always on Call**